axiom-data-science/modflow2netcdf/README.md

 The steps to run Netcdf_cmdline are:

-1) Add geographic location information to your project's MODFLOW name file
+1) Add geographic location information to your project's name file

-2) Edit your project's MODFLOW output control file to generate the cell budget and head output you wish to export
+2) Edit your project's output control file to generate the cell budget and head output you wish to export

-3) Run your MODFLOW model
+3) Run your model

 4) Run Netcdf_cmdline.py (see example command line in the "Examples" section)

 ## Documentation

-Netcdf_cmdline is a command line interface and a netcdf export feature included in flopy's python library interface.
+Netcdf_cmdline is a command line interface that uses the netcdf export feature included in flopy's python library interface.
-The command line interface is accessed by running the python script Netcdf_cmdline.py with the appropriate command line.
+The command line interface is used by running the python script Netcdf_cmdline.py with the appropriate command line.

 ### Compatibility

-Netcdf_cmdline generates twp output NetCDF file that can be displayed using the GODIVA2 Data Visualization option on a THREDDS data server.
+Netcdf_cmdline generates two NetCDF files that can be displayed using the GODIVA2 Data Visualization option on a THREDDS data server.
 GODIVA2 data visualization will only work properly for data files that have a consistent single time series.
 Therefore head and cell budget data must be saved during the same time intervals for these data to be displayed correctly.
 This can be accomplished by editing the MODFLOW output control file so that for every stress period and time